 Regardless of how strong it is, a password becomes powerless once the hackers intercept it.
 We recommend that you use two-factor authentication to secure your online accounts.
 Setting a secondary gatekeeper with biometrics or a time-sensitive code sent to your mobile ensures that hackers can’t force their way into your accounts.

 Most users have the habit of closing the browser without logging off their accounts.
 This is a bad online security practice that might compromise data security.
 Make sure you’re signed off from your account to properly terminate the secure connection between your device and the server.
 This is particularly important if you are using a public machine such as at a local gym or library.

 Antivirus is essential for eliminating malware that you might have unknowingly downloaded to your devices.
 Some malware steals your banking information and sends them back to the hackers.
 Others aid them in bypassing security measures you have in place.
 Ensure your antivirus program is updated to stay ahead of the latest malicious threats.

 6. Avoid making payments on a public WiFi

 Busy shoppers tend to make purchases online on the go.
 However, beware of making such transactions when connected to a public WiFi, particularly in coffee shops, hotels, and airports.
 Public WiFi is usually unencrypted, which means hackers can tap into the network and prey on unsuspecting customers.
 If paying over public WiFi is unavoidable, connect to a reputable VPN (a virtual private network), like ClearVPN, before doing so.

-How to Use a VPN for Safe Online Payments
+How to use a VPN for secure online payments

 A VPN is an effective tool that prevents specific security threats when you make payments online.
 It uses impenetrable encryption to provide a secure online payment channel.
 It literally prevents hackers from knowing who you are and spying on your transactions.
 A VPN scrambles your banking and credit card details to make it incomprehensible to anyone viewing the connection.